 Working Group members agreed to not take option 1.3 forwards due to this solution creating distortion/discrimination into the process between the treatments of demand sites and generation site, as had been highlighted in some responses (including under question 4, the next question), specifically in relation to contributions to shared assets between demand and generation, which is in conflict with the TCR.
 It was also noted that this would be an overly complex process to draft a solution for.

-Working Group members voted (by a show of 9 hands) to not take option 1.4 forwards.
-One Working Group Member voted to take option 1.4 forward.
-It was noted that option 1.4 doesn’t resolve the ‘last man standing’ issue.
-The Working Group noted, however, that if a high-cost project threshold could be determined for option 2.4 (covered later in this document) then this could be applied to option 1.4 and included for consultation and/or voting.
+The Working Group position on whether option 1.4 is to be taken forward is set out in response to the responses to question 4 below.

 Question 4: Should any of the proposed solutions referenced in Question 3 not be taken forward?
 Please provide your rationale.